JindeShubhamA/twitter_sentiment_analysis_scalable_environment/README.md

 ### Spark driver - streaming

 ### Spark cluster
 **Technologies:** Spark, PySpark
-Spark is a distributed data processing engine.
+**Description:** Spark is a distributed data processing engine.
 It lets us process big data sets faster by splitting the work up into chunks and assigning those chunks across a number of workers.
 The cluster used for our development process is formed by one Spark leader and 2 Spark worders.
 Its integrated map/reduce implementation stands at the core of our processing pipeline.
 We chose to use Spark over the alternatives because it is faster, well-documented and well-integrated in Python via the PySpark library.